 Building and maintaining relationships will not only add value for your clients, colleagues and industry partners as well as help you grow as person.
 It may even open doors to key business partnerships and career opportunities.

 Evaluate the value you add to your relationships with the following questions:

 - What resources do you have that you could share with your clients/colleagues/partners that they don’t already possess?

 - How can you share your expertise with your client beyond your everyday work?

 - When was the last time you thought outside the box and were proactive?

 Taking the time to become genuinely interested in the people you interact with will not only help you embrace relationships, it will make you feel more fulfilled and happier all around.

-Learn more about our core values, our culture and our Vivid Vision at http://www.accelerationpartners.com/join-our-team.
+Learn more about our core values and our award-winning culture on our Company page.